luanglopes/ts-paths-esm-loader/README.md

 node --experimental-specifier-resolution=node --loader ts-paths-esm-loader
 ```

-It was user with Node 16 and have no guaranties that it will work on any other version
+It was used with Node 16 and have no guarantiee that it will work on any other version